 Music is at the very heart of our school life.
 Woodhill Primary School is a singing school and the children are rapidly developing a repertoire of songs!
-Each week Foundation stage, Key Stage One and Key Stage Two have a 20 minute singing assembly.
+Alongside singing children will be learning how to play instruments, learn musical notation, and have access to a range of musical instruments from Glockenspiels and percussion instruments to recorders and keyboards.
+Each week Key Stage One and Key Stage Two have a 20 minute singing assembly.
 This gives us the opportunity to come together as a group and sing together.

-Key Stage One are currently learning ‘A Thousand Miles’ by Venessa Carlton and Key Stage Two are learning ‘Wonder’ by Emeli Sandé.
-In every session the children focus on developing musicianship through a range of exercises.
-We start every session with rhythm, vocal and breathing exercises that help to support the learning of their song.
+Key Stage One are currently learning a range of repertoire based on our Diversity and Identity topics alongside our Music Specialist Mr Charleson.
+Key Stage Two are learning Raise My Voice with expert guidance from our Music Specialist Mr Charleson.
+In every session the children focus on developing musicianship through a range of Music Theory exercises.
+We start every session with rhythm, vocal and breathing exercises that help to support the learning of the songs.

 Key Stage One

 Year 1 are currently developing their music appraisal, composition and performance skills.
 These fundamental skills of music will ensure that they develop as musicians through a focus on musicianship.
 They are learning the song “Good To Be Me” and will be learning to play the glockenspiels.

 Year 2 have been focused on developing musicianship through a range of warm-ups, singing exercises and songs.
 During this half term, they will also be learning the recorder in order to engage them further with music-making and ensure they make progress as musicians.
 They are learning the song “Beautiful” by Cristina Aguilera.

 In Year 3, the children are learning Music Theory and they are learning a song about slavery as part of their topic.
 The song is called “Aint Gonna Le Nobody Turn Me Around” and it is about freedom and social injustice.
 They will continue to study the recorders later on in the term.